June 15, 2016

 Since banks can’t make loans on assets with a marijuana occupier, Whitesell says industrial owners must take that into consideration.

-Tags: acquisition, American Realty Advisors, CapitalSource, construction, cushman wakefield, development, downtown los angeles, financing, industrial, John Hancock Real Estate, los angeles, multifamily, office, redevelopment, retail, rexford industrial, the ratkovich company
+Tags: Acquisition, American Realty Advisors, Broker, Development, downtown los angeles, Financing, Industrial, John Hancock Real Estate, los angeles, Multifamily, Office, Retail, rexford industrial, the ratkovich company